-105 In forward simulation schemes, the Stokes equations (6) and (2) are solved for pressure and velocity, and the material representation of the geological model is advected from the velocity at each time step.
-This can for example be done by an Euler scheme, the position $\boldsymbol{x}(t + \Delta t)$ of each point of the material model after one time step being computed as with x(t) the position and v(t) the computed velocity of the point at time t, and Δt the time step.
-This Finite-Difference approximation relies on the idea that if the chosen time step Δt is small enough, we can approximate the velocity of a particle as a constant over this time step (Δt is usually calculated using a Courant-Friedrichs-Lewy (CFL) condition to ensure it).
+In forward simulation schemes, the Stokes equations (6) and (2) are solved for pressure and velocity, and the material representation of the geological model is advected from the velocity at each time step.
+The simplest way to do it is by using an Euler scheme, the position $\boldsymbol{x}(t+\Delta t)$ of each point of the material model after one time step being computed as with x(t) the position and v(t) the computed velocity of the point at time t, and Δt the time step (while higher-order methods exist (e.g., Ismail-Zadeh and Tackley, 2010), particularly to stabilize the advection scheme in the case of large time steps, we choose to present the restoration idea with this one for simplicity).
+This Finite-Difference approximation relies on the idea that if the chosen time step Δt is small enough, we can approximate the velocity of a particle as a constant over this time step (Δt is usually calculated using a Courant-Friedrichs-Lewy (CFL) condition (Courant et al., 1928) to ensure it).
 Since the Stokes equations are linear and do not depend on previous time steps for the computation of the velocity, we can extend this approximation to backwards simulations.
-This will be the basis for the proposed restoration scheme: instead of applying Eq.(7), we will apply for the advection of the points of the material model, at each time step, like in Fig. 1.
+This is the basis of backward time stepping restoration schemes: instead of applying Eq.(7), we apply for the advection of the points of the material model, at each time step, like in Fig. 1.

-$$\boldsymbol{x}(t+\Delta t) = \boldsymbol{x}(t) + \boldsymbol{v}(t) \cdot \Delta t, \tag{7}$$
+$$x(t + \Delta t) = x(t) + v(t) \cdot \Delta t, \tag{7}$$

-$$\mathbf{x}(t - \Delta t) = \mathbf{x}(t) - \mathbf{v}(t) \cdot \Delta t \tag{8}$$
+$$x(t - \Delta t) = x(t) - v(t) \cdot \Delta t \tag{8}$$